Saddleback students don’t care about their campus sports teams

 In all honesty, I’ve only attended one, and that was because I wanted to learn how to take action photos.
 As you can see above, I’m terrible at it.
 What I did notice, the seats were empty, and the only people who cared were the athletes and their parents.

-Sam Satossky, an NFL sports agent at Relic Agency, Inc., based out of their west coast hub in San Juan Capistrano, states, “Sports at the community college level becomes a hobby for athletes and not a passion.
+Sam Satossky, a Saddleback student who hopes to be a National Football League sports agent at Relic Agency, Inc., based out of their west coast hub in San Juan Capistrano, states, “Sports at the community college level becomes a hobby for athletes and not a passion.
 The teams don’t affect the day-to-day student because the team winning doesn’t affect the outlook of the student’s grades or pride like it did in high school.”

 I asked Satossky, whose office is down the street from Saddleback College, if he has ever attended a Saddleback athletic event and if he knew there was a new football stadium in construction.
 His answer shocked me:

 “No, I have not, and the new stadium sounds great in theory,” Satossky said.
 “New is always cool,”and “You can pour $100 million into a new stadium, but pretty walls are meaningless.
 People are attracted by talent and winners; they feed off that energy.”

 Since Satossky generally scouts at the NCAA Division 1 level, he explained that community colleges aren’t worth his time, “Thanks for making me aware,” he said, referring to the stadium.

 Saddleback President Elliot Stern voiced his opinion in Lariat’s highest read article in decades, with over 17,625 page views.
 Stern discussed a slew of topics which you can read here.

 Lariat News, November 2019 analytics, highest performing articles.
 Screen-grab: Lariatnews.com — (Click image to enlarge)